 Cardup is a small community in Western Australia within the Serpentine-Jarrahdale local government area (postcode 6122).
 With a population of 1,163, the suburb has an established demographic with a median age of 40.
 Households earn a median income of $138K per year, with an average household size of 3.1 people.
 Recent annual estimates show population movement into the broader catchment, with population growth running at +4.5% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, professionals, managers.
 Employment in the area leans toward construction and healthcare.
 The top ancestries reported are Australian, English, Scottish.

 Public transport access includes 16 bus stops.

-Looking at the investment signals, Population growth of +4.5% year-on-year points to strong growth demand fundamentals.
+Looking at the investment signals, The gross rental yield works out to roughly 1.5%, which reads as low yield.
+Property prices are above the state median ($1.7M/$1.0M), placing it in the premium segment.
+The price-to-income ratio of 12.4x is considered stretched.
+House prices have moved +27.6% year-on-year.
+Population growth of +4.5% year-on-year points to strong growth demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.